pbrisson85/runReportsOnPrem/README.md

 - Bugs:

   - When in a trend, the filter row is not accurate.
-  - When in customer or item trend, after hitting back button the spinner is not appearing and the column change looks like junk.
-  - When double clicking in a drilldown it sorts and I dont like that
-  - Cant sort in both directions in a drilldown pane
-  - PO column in item drilldown is correct on the total but missing data on the rows **\*\***\*\***\*\***
+  - PO column in item drilldown is correct on the total but missing data on the rows - I cant recreate this.
+I dont see the problem anymore
-  - When the scrollbar is all the way to the top and you scroll sideways the rows jump up and down
+  - When the scrollbar is all the way to the top and you scroll sideways the rows jump up and down - seems to happen when scroll gets stuck vertically
   - If name of vendor is changed then the trend by cust is not grouping correctly.
 Algo overwrites when name is changed.
-  - scroll jumps when double clicking the heading to change trend data
+  - scroll jumps when double clicking the heading to change trend data - Not bad after retesting.
-  - In transit and on hand inventory item drilldown get detail not getting the correct data it is getting all inventory priority!!!!!!!!
+  - In transit and on hand inventory item drilldown get detail not getting the correct data it is getting all inventory - cant recreate.
+I think I already fixed

-- Testing:

-  - Need to test prior years
-  - What happens if I change the report format or year or date range when in a drilldown
-  - All drilldowns and data detail in prior years.

 - Data Errors:
   - Scal Domestic -> Fresh -> Light -> Chunk